 One of the key characteristics of lambic is its dryness.
 The wild yeasts and bacteria consume the sugars in the wort completely, resulting in a beer with very little residual sweetness.
 This dryness sets lambic apart from other beer styles that may have a more malty or sweet profile.

 Another defining characteristic of lambic is its vinous and cidery flavor.
-The wild yeasts and bacteria present in the Zenne valley impart unique flavors to the beer, reminiscent of or .
+The wild yeasts and bacteria present in the Zenne valley impart unique flavors to the beer, reminiscent of wine or cider.
 These flavors can range from fruity and tart to funky and earthy, depending on the specific strains of yeast and bacteria present during fermentation.

 The tartness of lambic is another notable characteristic.
 The wild yeasts and bacteria in the Zenne valley produce lactic acid during fermentation, which contributes to the beer's tartness.
 This tartness can vary in intensity, with some lambics having a subtle tartness while others are more pronounced.

-Lambic is often aged for an extended period of time, sometimes for several years, in oak .
+Lambic is often aged for an extended period of time, sometimes for several years, in oak barrels.
 This aging process allows the flavors to develop and mellow over time, resulting in a more complex and refined beer.
 The oak barrels also add additional flavors and aromas to the beer, such as vanilla and oak tannins.

 It's worth noting that lambics are often blended with other lambics or fruit-based beers to create different styles such as gueuze (a blend of young and aged lambics) or fruit lambics (lambics fermented with the addition of fruits like cherries or raspberries).
 These blends and additions further contribute to the unique character of lambic beers.